miklevin/Pipulate.com/pipulate.md

 ### Pipulate Is a Full Linux Server

-If you're running Windows 10 or 11, lucky you!
-You can run a Linux server in the background.
-Microsoft has made it easy with their Windows Subsystem for Linux (WSL), and it's worth it for all the new capabilities you'll have.
+If you're running Windows 10 or 11, Microsoft has made it easy for you to run a Linux server in the background.
 If you've ever felt imposter syndrome, now is the time to fix it.
-Make your New Years resolution performing SEO in Python.
+Make your New Years resolution doing SEO in Python, the advanced way.

 #### Don't Get Stuck in "Lost Mode"

-The ultimate tool for SEO is Python, and the easiest way to get started with Python is Jupyter.
+The ultimate tool for SEO is Python, and the easiest way to get started with Python is Jupyter Notebooks.
 The problem becomes going from Jupyter to 24x7 automation.
 You too easily get locked into ***"Lost Mode"*** where you have to sit there and press a button.

-The main purpose of Pipulate is to get you over the ***Lost*** mode hurdle.
+Pipulate gets you over that hurdle.
-25x7 Linux daemons are a text-file away if you only know how to:

-    sudo vim /etc/systemd/system/awesome.service

-This site solves this classic problem by closing the gap between desktop Jupyter Notebooks and headless Linux servers.
-Do it on your Windows desktop just like you would on a real server, so moving it over is easy.

 ## Installing Pipulate